 8. App Maintenance

-To make sure your p2p lending platform software is up to date, it’s important to constantly improve it with new features keeping pace with the ever- evolving needs of the industry, and to stay on top of technical changes.
+To make sure your p2p lending platform software is up to date, it’s important to constantly improve it with new features keeping pace with the ever-evolving needs of the industry and staying on top of technical changes.

 Peer-to-Peer Lending App Cost